Khwaja Khurshid Anwar: Career in India

 In 1939, Khurshid Anwar joined AIR All India Radio or (Akashvani (radio broadcaster)), Delhi as Programme Producer (Music).
-It was from here that he acceded to the requests of Abdur Rashid Kardar, the film producer, to join Bombay film world as a music director.
+It was from here, after a chance meeting, that he acceded to the requests of Abdur Rashid Kardar, the film producer, to join Bombay film world as a music director.
 He made his debut as a music director in Kardar's Punjabi venture "Kurmai" (1941).
-His first Hindi film was "Ishara"(1943].
+His first Hindi film was "Ishara"(1943).
 The film gained much popularity from its songs which included "Panghat pe muraliya baje" by Suraiya, "Shabnam kyon neer bahaye" Sung by Gauhar Sultan, and "Dil deke dagha nahin dena" by Vatsala Kumathekar.
 Some of his other Hindi films were Parakh (1944, with Saraswati Devi), Yateem (1945), Aaj Aur Kal (1947), Pagdandi (1947), and Parwaana (1947) which was the last movie K. L. Saigal acted and sang in.

-For "Singaar" (1949) he got the Clare Award for Best Music Director.
+For "Singaar" (1949), he got the Clare Award for Best Music Director.
 His later films "Nishaana" (1950) and "Neelam Pari" (1952) added new feathers to his cap.
 He remained an inspiration to many later day music directors in both India and Pakistan.
-For many years, renowned Indian film music director Roshan was a disciple of his, as was Shankar of Shankar Jaikishan fame.
-He was regularly praised by his contemporary Indian film music director Naushad Ali, who considered him to be one of the finest film composers in the subcontinent.
+For many years, renowned Indian film music director Roshan was a disciple of his in India, as was Shankar of Shankar Jaikishan fame.
+He was regularly praised by his contemporary, Indian film music director Naushad Ali, who considered him to be one of the finest film composers in the subcontinent.